-Kalamazoo Valley Community College's Department of Public Safety's Bronson Healthy Living Campus Office is located in room 224A in the Marilyn J. Schlack Culinary & Allied Health Building.
+Kalamazoo Valley Community College's Public Safety Office is located in room 5120 on the Texas Township Campus.
 The phone number for the Public Safety Office is 269.488.4575.
-Public Safety personnel are on duty 24 hours a day, seven days a week.
-Criminal actions or emergencies occurring on campus should be reported to Public Safety.
-Reports will be reviewed by the Director of Public Safety and shared with the Kalamazoo County Sheriff's Department if appropriate.
+Public Safety personnel are on duty 24 hours a day, seven days a week at the Texas Township Campus.
+Criminal actions or emergencies occurring on campus should be reported to Public Safety, Reports will be reviewed by the Director of Public Safety and shared with the Kalamazoo County Sheriff's Department if appropriate.
 All crimes should be reported to Public Safety in an accurate and timely manner.